 At The Next Door we recognize the vital need for families to receive their own treatment and recovery from the Disease of Addiction.
 In fulfilling this need, families are allowed their own place to learn, process, grow and heal.

 Recovery offers many positive benefits for the family.
 When a member of the family suffers from addiction the whole family is affected.
 At The Next Door we encourage family members to actively participate in the treatment process and begin to establish their own recovery.
 Many times a family’s involvement begins before the client is admitted.
 Family members provide valuable information to our staff, including how addiction has impacted both the client and the family.
 With the family’s help we are able to develop a personalized treatment plan that respects the needs and desires of the entire family.

 If clients wish to participate in any of the family services, the family staff will contact family members to provide further information and instructions.

-Clients and their family members are encouraged to participate in this self-directed Family assessment group which allows clients and families an opportunity to assess how the disease of addiction has impacted their family units.
+Family members are encouraged to participate in this family assessment group which allows families an opportunity to assess and learn how the disease of addiction has impacted their family units.

 Family Therapy Sessions

 Clients and their family members can participate in individual family sessions via phone or in person.
 This allows clients and their family members to address specific issues and needs related to their situation.
 Family therapists meet with clients within their first 24-48 hours of residential treatment to determine the need for individual family sessions.
 If a client wishes to participate, family staff will contact family members to schedule an appointment.